Track down free San Diego County public records today using this streamlined resource.

 The only exceptions to this are law enforcement and other authorized agencies such as for certain types of employment screening.

-California criminal records can be requested for oneself by submitting a Criminal History Report Application to the California Department of Justice (DOJ) after having sets of official fingerprints taken at one of the San Diego County Live Scan fingerprinting locations and paying a $25 fee for the record.
+Anyone can access California criminal records for themselves by submitting a Criminal History Report Application to the State’s Department of Justice (DOJ) after having sets of official fingerprints taken at one of the San Diego County Live Scan fingerprinting locations and paying a $25 fee for the record.

 Additional fingerprinting fees will be charged by the live scan site as well, but the cost varies between locations so be sure to check online or call ahead for the specific location’s fees.